 Executable Path Notes dspmq Path(s) found in the Command line: Windows registry for IBM MQ. \successfulPath\dspmq -o all Purpose: Reports as installation evidence the name (as ProductName) and active/inactive state (as EditionName, blank for active) of the queue managers on the system.
 Used by the Application Recognition Library to recognize IBM MQ (previously known as WebSphere MQ Manager).
 Invoked using: The account running the ndtrack executable (default: LocalSystem). dspmqver Path(s) found in the Windows Command line: registry for IBM MQ. \successfulPath\dspmqver Purpose: Collect the IBM (or WebSphere) MQ version and build information for inclusion in inventory.
-Invoked using: The account running the ndtrack executable (default: LocalSystem). lsnrctl %ORACLE_HOME%\bin Command line: %ORACLE_HOME%\bin\lsnrctl Purpose: Invokes the Oracle Listener Control utility against a running listener to gather its network port address and the services (local and remote database instances) to which it provides access.
-Invoked using: The account running the ndtrack executable (default: LocalSystem). nbtstat %PATH% Command line: \%PATH%\nbtstat -A IPAddr Purpose: Returns the local NetBIOS name table for the compute at the nominated IP address, as well as the MAC address of the adapter card connecting it to the network.
+Invoked using: The account running the ndtrack executable (default: LocalSystem). java Path(s) found in the file system scan in which java was identified.
+Command line: java -version java -fullversion java -XshowSettings -version Purpose: Determines the Java product name, version information, and publisher.
+Further notes: Only executed if the PerformOracleJavaAuditScar preference is enabled and the java.exe being considered is digitally signed. lsnrctl %ORACLE_HOME%\bin Command line: %ORACLE_HOME%\bin\lsnrctl Purpose: Invokes the Oracle Listener Control utility against a running listener to gather its network port address and the services (local and remote database instances) to which it provides access.
+Invoked using: The account running the ndtrack executable (default: LocalSystem).

+Executable Path Notes nbtstat %PATH% Command line: \%PATH%\nbtstat -A IPAddr Purpose: Returns the local NetBIOS name table for the computer at the nominated IP address, as well as the MAC address of the adapter card connecting it to the network.
 This data is used in discovery.
-Invoked using: The account running the ndtrack executable (default: LocalSystem).

-Executable Path Notes powershell On 64-bit systems: Command line: %SystemRoot%\system32\ WindowsPowerShell\ \platformPath\powershell.exe v1.0and on 32-bit systems: %SystemRoot%\SysWOW64\ WindowsPowerShell\v1.0 Purpose: Runs the named script that has been delivered within InventorySettings.xml (these scripts may be updated through the Application Recognition Library).
+Invoked using: The account running the ndtrack executable (default: LocalSystem). powershell On 64-bit systems: Command line: %SystemRoot%\system32\ WindowsPowerShell\ v1.0and on 32-bit systems: %SystemRoot%\SysWOW64\ WindowsPowerShell\v1.0 \platformPath\powershell.exe Purpose: Runs the named script that has been delivered within InventorySettings.xml (these scripts may be updated through the Application Recognition Library).
 These scripts provide specialized inventory-gathering steps for use with Oracle products.
 They include the Oracle GLAS scripts required for preparing an Oracle audit report.
-Invoked using: The account running the ndtrack executable (default: LocalSystem). sqlplus %ORACLE_HOME%\bin Command line: %ORACLE_HOME%\bin\sqlplus "/ as sysdba" Purpose: Perform queries against running Oracle database instances to gather inventory on the Oracle Database product.
+Invoked using: The account running the ndtrack executable (default: LocalSystem).

+Executable Path Notes sqlplus %ORACLE_HOME%\bin Command line: %ORACLE_HOME%\bin\sqlplus "/ as sysdba" Purpose: Perform queries against running Oracle database instances to gather inventory on the Oracle Database product.
 (For ways that the tracker identifies %ORACLE_HOME%, see the topic How Agent-Based Collection of Oracle Inventory Works in the FlexNet Manager Suite System Reference PDF.)
 This Oracle utility is invoked by a script delivered within InventorySettings.xml (described in the entry for cmd).
 Invoked using: The account running the ndtrack.exe executable (default: LocalSystem).
 The account running ndtrack must be a member of the ora_dba security group for the target Oracle Database (where the LocalSystem account is displayed as NT_AUTHORITY\SYSTEM; and if this account is missing, it must be entered as SYSTEM).
 Tip: From Oracle Database 12c, there is a distinct ora_dba group for each separate %ORACLE_HOME%.
 Note: This approach means that the tracker can collect inventory only from running database instances.
-Instances that are discovered, but are not running at inventory time, are reported in the task status: navigate to the discovered device properties, select the Status tab, and expand the Oracle database inventory heading.

-Executable Path Notes vxlicrep File path extracted from Command line: %VCS_ROOT%. \successfulPath\VRTSsfmh\bin\vxlicrep.exe Purpose: Creates installation evidence used by the Application Recognition Library to recognize installations of Symantec.
+Instances that are discovered, but are not running at inventory time, are reported in the task status: navigate to the discovered device properties, select the Status tab, and expand the Oracle database inventory heading. vxlicrep File path extracted from %VCS_ROOT%.
+Command line: \successfulPath\VRTSsfmh\bin\vxlicrep.exe Purpose: Creates installation evidence used by the Application Recognition Library to recognize installations of Symantec.
 Invoked using: The account running the ndtrack executable (default: LocalSystem).